 Destination weddings are growing in number every year as Irish couples flee the expense of a wedding at home, in favour of a cheaper, and altogether sunnier, wedding abroad.

-- Will you or your guests need vaccinations or malaria pills?
-See your GP as soon as possible if you do, so that you can start getting these planned in, and ensure your guests are informed about what they need.
+-Will you or your guests need vaccinations or malaria pills?
+See your GP as soon as possible if you do and ensure your guests are informed about what they need.

 You’ll also need to check whether the local authorities require any specific paperwork.
 Make sure you leave several months to prepare these and leave photocopies with someone at home in case anything happens to the originals.
 You may need to send copies to the venue or resort several weeks in advance of your wedding date.
 Examples of documents you are likely to need are:

-- You will definitely want to purchase travel insurance for your trip and check your wedding insurance to ensure it covers an overseas wedding ceremony.
+-You will definitely want to purchase travel insurance for your trip.
+Also check your wedding insurance covers an overseas wedding ceremony.

-- Confirm all details – for the wedding, accommodation and honeymoon – before leaving home.
-Print out all necessary confirmations and keep them in a clearly sectioned file so that all details are easily accessible.
+-Confirm all details for the wedding, accommodation and honeymoon before leaving home.
+Print out all necessary confirmations and keep them in a clearly sectioned file so that they are easily accessible.

-- Allow plenty of time for your wedding applications to be processed and be aware that wedding certificates may need to be sent to you by post.
+-Allow plenty of time for your wedding applications to be processed.
+Be aware that wedding certificates may need to be sent to you by post.